When is His Dark Materials on TV? Everything you need to know about the BBC’s Philip Pullman drama

-Followers of Philip Pullman’s cult fantasy e book collection His Darkish Supplies have waited many years for an excellent on-screen adaptation (many low cost the extensively panned movie model starring Daniel Craig).
+Followers of Philip Pullman’s cult fantasy guide sequence His Darkish Supplies have waited many years for an incredible on-screen adaptation (many low cost the broadly panned movie model starring Daniel Craig).

 Now, the BBC’s televised model of the beloved trilogy of novels (starring Dafne Eager within the position of gutsy, fierce hero Lyra) has come to screens, and their prayers are answered.

-- Jack Thorne opens up about his “exciting” His Darkish Supplies TV collection
+- Jack Thorne opens up about his “exciting” His Darkish Supplies TV sequence

 - Meet the forged of His Darkish Supplies

-- Dive into one other different actuality with Regina King and Jeremy Irons in Watchmen on NOW TV [Watch now] (sponsored hyperlink)
+- Dive into one other various actuality with Regina King and Jeremy Irons in Watchmen on NOW TV [Watch now] (sponsored hyperlink)

-Right here’s the whole lot you could know concerning the critically-acclaimed fantasy drama…
+Right here’s every thing you have to know concerning the critically-acclaimed fantasy drama…

 When is the BBC’s His Darkish Supplies on TV?

 His Darkish Supplies’ airs on BBC1 on Sundays at eight.00pm, with the primary episode screening on November third.
-It’s out there on HBO on Mondays.
+It’s accessible on HBO on Mondays.

 Premiering 8pm Sunday third November on @BBCOne